-- Attach the bottom plastic quick-connect located at the bottom of the water chamber (Figure 13 below). - Connect the bottom quick-connect on the water chamber by pressing the metal tab on the water chamber connector and pushing the elbow connector in until it snaps (Figure 13a below). - This connection delivers pressurized water from the water chamber through the master onoff valve into the stopcock manifold and into the capillary tubes.
-A stainless steel filter on the quick-connect inside the water chamber filters all water delivered to the capillary tubes. - To disconnect the quick-connect, push down on the metal tab and pull the elbow connector out.
+- Connect the plastic quick-connect near the base of water chamber by pressing the metal tab on the connector and push the elbow connector in until it snaps (Figure 13a below). - This connection provides pathway to deliver pressurized water from the water chamber through the master on-off valve into the stopcock manifold; Hence, to the capillary tubes.
+A stainless steel filter on the quick-connect inside the water chamber filters all water before it is delivered to the capillary tubes. - To disconnect the quick-connect, push down on the metal tab and pull the elbow connector out.
 The water flow will automatically shut off at both ends of the quick connect (Figure 13b below).

-Figure 13.
-Bottom Quick-Connect and Filter on Water Chamber
+Figure 13: Bottom Quick-Connect and Filter on Water Chamber